awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

   The allowed build phase names are:
   + `install`: Optional sequence\.
 Represents the commands, if any, that CodeBuild runs during installation\.
 We recommend that you use the `install` phase only for installing packages in the build environment\.
 For example, you might use this phase to install a code testing framework such as Mocha or RSpec\.<a name="runtime-versions-buildspec-file"></a>
-    + <a name="runtime-versions-in-build-spec"></a> `runtime-versions`: Required if using the Ubuntu standard image 2\.0\ or the AL2 standard image 1\.0.
+    + <a name="runtime-versions-in-build-spec"></a> `runtime-versions`: Required if using the Ubuntu standard image 2\.0 or later, or the Amazon Linux \(AL2\) standard image 1\.0 or later\.
 A runtime version is not supported with a custom image or the Ubuntu standard image 1\.0\.
 If specified, at least one runtime must be included in this section\.
 Specify a runtime using a major version only, such as "java: openjdk11" or "ruby: 2\.6\."
 You can specify the runtime using a number or an environment variable\.
 For example, the following specifies that version 8 of `openjdk`, version 28 of `android`, and a version contained in an environment variable of `ruby` is installed\.
 For more information, see [Docker Images Provided by CodeBuild](build-env-ref-available.md)\.
 **Note**
- If you specify a `runtime-versions` section and use an image other than Ubuntu Standard Image 2\.0 or AL2 Standard Image 1\.0, the build issues the warning, "Skipping install of runtimes\.
+ If you specify a `runtime-versions` section and use an image other than Ubuntu Standard Image 2\.0 or later, or the Amazon Linux 2 \(AL2\) standard image 1\.0 or later, the build issues the warning, "Skipping install of runtimes\.
 Runtime version selection is not supported by this build image\."

       ```
       phases: